luiz-antonio-ck/people-analytics/README.md

 ### Data preparation and modeling

-Importing a excel table to PowerBi may require changing the encoding or program languange to recognize decimals, dates and names correctly.
-No problem wass
+Importing an excel table to PowerBi may require changing the encoding or program language to recognize decimals, dates, and names correctly.
-The first excel table only have information about dismissal in the period.
-There wasn't missing data, it had variations of the same thing, as area label like "Operation" and "Operations".
+The first excel table only has information about dismissal in the period.
+There wasn't missing data, it had variations of the same thing, as area labels like "Operation" and "Operations".

-We received two fact tables that are not in usual database format, for examples, area aren't represent by area ID (foreign key) and a dimension table describing this area id (now primary key).
-To link both tables, it were build a calendar table using the dismissal tables and single column table with areas to be the link between fact tables.
+We received two fact tables that are not in the usual database format, for example, areas aren't represented by area ID (foreign key) and a dimension table describing this area id (now primary key).
+To link both tables, it was built a calendar table using the dismissal tables and a single-column table with areas to be the link between fact tables.

-There was also a third table received that indicated turnover by year which it was used as calculus reference.
+There was also a third table received that indicated turnover by year which was used as a calculus reference.

-The schema can be seen as following:
+The schema can be seen as follows:

 <a><img src="https://github.com/luiz-antonio-ck/people-analytics/blob/main/Schema.png" /></a>

 ## Results found
 Dismissal over time, area with most resign, 2020 it was the good bye of old workers
 ### Dismissal over time
-The year of 2020 was the hardest year, especially second trimester with 70 dismissal.
-For reference, combining the entire years of 2019 and 2021, there are **92** dismissal.
+The year 2020 was the hardest year, especially the second trimester with 70 dismissals.
+For reference, combining the entire years of 2019 and 2021, there are **92** dismissals.

 Employees:
 |Start|Finish|***Dismissal***|Admission|
 |-----|------|---------|---------|